piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! =============================================================================== !
     !
 PIC: Interpolation/Deposition
     ! =============================================================================== !
     PIC-DoInterpolation            = T                        !
 Activate Lorentz forces acting on charged particles PIC-Interpolation-Type         = particle_position        !
-Field interpolation method for Lorentz force calculation

-    PIC-Deposition-Type            = shape_function_adaptive !
+Field interpolation method for Lorentz force calculation PIC-Deposition-Type            = shape_function           !
 Particle-field coupling method. shape_function_adaptive determines the cut-off radius of the shape function automatically
+    PIC-shapefunction-radius       = 0.5
     PIC-shapefunction-dimension    = 1                        !
 Shape function specific dimensional setting
     PIC-shapefunction-direction    = 1                        !
-Shape function specific coordinate direction setting PIC-shapefunction-alpha        = 4                       !
+Shape function specific coordinate direction setting PIC-shapefunction-alpha        = 10                       !
 Shape function specific parameter that scales the waist diameter of the shape function
-    PIC-shapefunction-adaptive-DOF = 10                      !
-Scaling factor for the adaptive shape function radius (average number of DOF that are within the shape function sphere in case of a Cartesian mesh)

 where the interpolation type `PIC-Interpolation-Type = particle_position` is currently the only option for specifying how electro(-magnetic) fields are interpolated to the position of the charged particles.
-For charge and current deposition, a polynomial shape function with the exponent `PIC-shapefunction-alpha` of the type `PIC-Deposition-Type = shape_function_adaptive` is selected.
-The size of the shape function radius relative to the element size can be scaled via `PIC-shapefunction-adaptive-DOF`.
-The higher this value is, the more field DOF are within the shape function sphere.
-This increases the accuracy of the deposition method at the cost of computational resources.
 The dimension `PIC-shapefunction-dimension`, here 1D and direction `PIC-shapefunction-direction`, are selected specifically for the one-dimensional setup that is simulated here.
 The different available deposition types are described in more detail in Section {ref}`sec:PIC-deposition`.

 ### Particle solver